 I like to serve this 30 minute meal with some form of potato and/or vegetable!
-Potatoes could include french fries (click here for a recipe), baked potatoes, sweet potato fries, hashbrowns, and the list is endless!
-Vegetables like brussel sprouts, green beans, peas, etc would also pair well.
+Potatoes could include French fries, baked potatoes, sweet potato fries, hashed browns, and the list is endless!
+Vegetables like brussels sprouts, green beans, peas, etc would also pair well.

 To tell if the chicken is fully cooked, can be done in the following ways:

 - temp-With a meat thermometer (click here to see the one I recommend), you can remove a piece of herb chicken from heat and insert the meat thermometer.
 If the chicken temps above 165 degrees Fahrenheit, it is done.

 - cutting it open-Without a meat thermometer (I did not have one for years) you can cut a slice of chicken open to see if it is done.
 If it is white on the inside, it is done.
 If the chicken is still slightly pink, let cook a bit longer.

 - Omit cheese - As seen in the first picture, this herb chicken looks pretty good without cheese!
 Cheese does add more flavor, but omitting the cheese cuts down on calories if that is something you are into.